 - Pine Needle Basket Weaving: Using Loblolly pine needles gathered on our farm, create a coiled pine needle basket of your own design.

-- Sketching Animals: Spend some quality time with our animals while you explore sketching approaches.
+- Drawing Animals: Spend some quality time with our animals while you explore how to draw the many animals on our farm.
 Emphasis will be placed on basic drawing techniques and capturing the spirit of the animals in addition to their physical appearance.
 We will work in both black and white and in color using a variety of dry media.

 - Ukrainian Egg Decorating (Pysanky): Learn the fine art of Ukrainian egg painting using our farm’s duck and chicken eggs.
 These beautiful works of art make gorgeous conversation pieces and Christmas tree decorations.

 If you would like to teach a class for us or have an idea for a class that would be related to our farm and its environment, please review the job description for TEACHERS and contact Tamera with the information as noted.